 - Interpret the early modern European experience according to regional understandings of knowledge and learning.

 - Successfully complete graduate-level research according to standard methodology in History.

 - Apply biblical and Christian principles to the analysis of the origins of Modern Europe.

 Course Requirements Checklist

 As the first activity in this course, please read the syllabus and Student Expectations.
-After reading the syllabus and Student Expectations, the student will then complete the related checklist found in Module/Week 1.
+After reading the syllabus and Student Expectations, the student will then complete the related checklist found in the Course Overview.

-The student will write 2 book reviews for the 2 books indicated in the syllabus and in the course requirements.
+The student will write 2 book reviews for the 2 books indicated in the syllabus, in the course requirements, and in the weekly announcements.
 Each review will be 3-4 pages in length, review and summarize the book selected and conform to the common Turabian book review format.

 Working Thesis and Annotated Bibliography

-Each quiz will cover the Reading & Study material for the module(s)/week(s) in which it is assigned.
-Each quiz will be open-book/opennotes, contain 15 multiple-choice questions, a short essay and have an 1 hour time limit, with Quiz 4 being multiple-choice only type questions.
+Each quiz will cover the Learn material for the module(s) in which it is assigned.
+Each quiz will be open-book/open-notes, contain 15 multiple-choice questions, a short essay and have an 1 hour time limit, with Quiz 4 being multiple-choice only type questions.